What is the Youth Ambassadors Program?

 Summer, between late June and mid-August.

-For 2025, the group will depart Baltimore on July 15th and arrive back tentatively on August 1st.
+For 2025, the group departed Baltimore on July 15th and arrived back in the U.S. on August 1st.

 – – –